Zeus097/Rock-Paper-Scissors--School-Project/README.md

 The project goal is to entertain.
 The player choose how many games wants to play [1 - 101].

+Some lines of the code are longer but that's because, when I use shorts they broke in different statements. for example "---"

 Input and Output
 The player enters one of the following options: for rock --> r